-No matter what industry you work in, there is technical talk.
+No matter what industry you work in, there’s technical talk.
 Teachers speak of IEPs, real estate agents discuss easements, carpenters talk about risers and treads, etc. Us makeup artists have our own language too…and it just happens to be the prettiest one.

 Sometimes I refer to things forgetting that I’m speaking in makeupese and some people might not know what the hell I’m talking about.
 So I’m going to do for you what Big L did for street slang–I’m gonna school you.

-Airbrush Makeup: A liquefied form of makeup applied with an airbrush machine.
+Airbrush Makeup: A liquefied form of makeup applied with a device that sprays out product.
 Can give skin a flawless look, depending on the product and application technique.
-It sits on top of the skin, so it’s a great option for mature/wrinkled skin.
+Tends to be very long lasting.

 Brush Roll: The pouch used to hold makeup brushes.

-Cat Eye: An eye makeup look that is thickest and angled at the outer corners.
-Not for those who want a subtle look.
+Cat Eye: A dramatic eyeliner look that’s thickest and angled at the outer corners.

 Color Wash: Using one shade of eyeshadow for both eyelid and crease.

 Contour: Using a dark color to make something recede.
-This is how to minimize the width or length of a feature.
+Used to minimize the width or length of a feature.

-Cupid’s Bow: The double curve in the center of the top lip.
+Cupid’s Bow: The double curve above the center of the top lip.
 Highlighting the skin above it makes lips look slightly fuller.

 Fallout: Usually used in reference to eyeshadow.
 It’s any shadow that falls under the eye or onto the face.
 It’s the reason why makeup artists like me do the eyes first!

-Flare Lashes: Also known as clusters, these false lashes come in groups of 6-8 lashes instead of strips that are the length of the lashline.
+Flare Lashes: Also known as clusters or individuals, these false lashes come in groups of 6-8 lashes instead of strips that are the length of the lashline.
 They come in different lengths and thicknesses and can be built up.

 Highlight: Using a light color to draw attention to a feature or area of the face.
-Commonly used on cheekbones, brownbones, inner corners of eyes and above the Cupid’s Bow.
+Commonly used on cheekbones, browbones, inner corners of eyes and above the Cupid’s Bow.